Ambonese people: Social structure

 A portrait of the King and his entourage in Ambon, Maluku, between 1890 and 1915.

-The Ambonese live in traditional rural communities called negeri, headed by a starosta called a raja.
-Communities are divided into territorial groups called soa, which unite patrilineal clans called mata ruma.
-Marriage ceremonies are performed only within sectarian groups.
-For the Ambonese, these are traditionally characterised by patrilocal marriages.
+Many Ambonese live in traditional rural communities called negeri, headed by a leader called a raja.
+Communities are divided into territorial groups called soa, which consist of patrilineal clans called mata ruma.
+Marriage ceremonies are performed only within sectarian groups, traditionally in the form of patrilocal marriages.
 Relations between members of the community are governed by traditional norms of behaviour called adat.
 Today, adat largely governs matters of family, inheritance and land rights, and elections for leadership positions.

 Culture and lifestyle

 A group portrait of Ambonese people with musical instruments.

-A typical Ambonese village consists of about 1,500 people who live in houses made from woven sago leaves or plastered bamboo, wood, and coral stones, on stone foundations.
+A typical Ambonese village consists of about 1,500 people who live in houses made from woven sago leaves or plastered bamboo, wood, and coral stones on stone foundations.
 The people cultivate the surrounding hillsides.
 Traditional rural settlements of Ambonese people are located on the shore and have a linear layout.
 Houses are built on stilts.

 Clothing

-Men adopted modern European style clothing due to colonization, and only on special occasions, they would wear short jackets and black trousers.
-Women wear thin blouses or small-patterned sarongs.
+Men adopted modern European-style clothing due to colonization, only on special occasions wearing short jackets and black trousers.
+Women often wear thin blouses or small-patterned sarongs.
 Older women typically wear black, while younger women typically wear bright colored cotton dresses up to knee-length.